-Alopecia areata – the disease that causes bald patches
+Alopecia areata – the disease that causes spotty hair loss

-The word alopecia is often misused as a collective term for multiple illnesses causing hair loss.
-In reality, alopecia is the medical term for hair loss.
-That means all humans have alopecia because we all lose hair to some extent; it’s a normal part of the hair’s life cycle.
-Alopecia areata, however, is an autoimmune disease where the patient’s hair follicles go into a dormant phase before releasing the hair.
-The patient then goes bald in that area.
-There are a number of different treatments you can try to reactivate hair growth: anti-inflammatory steroids, provoking a contact allergy, or PRP treatment.
+The word “alopecia” is often misused as a collective term for several diseases that cause hair loss.
+In fact, alopecia is the medical word for hair loss.
+All people have alopecia because we all lose hair to some extent, it’s a normal part of the hair’s life cycle.
+Alopecia areata, on the other hand, is an autoimmune disease whose symptom is that the patient’s hair follicles goe into hibernation, and then the hair loosens.
+The patient then becomes bald in this area.
+There are a number of treatments that you can try to get hair growth again: Anti-inflammatory steroids that induce a contact allergy, or PRP-treatment.

-Alopecia areata mono causes bald patches on the patient’s head, in the beard or on the body.
-The body’s immune system attacks its own hair follicles.
-This makes them leave the anagen growth phase and release the hair.
-It is not uncommon to have several spots on the head at the same time.
+Alopecia areata mono causes spotted hair loss on the head, in the beard or on the body.
+The body’s own immune system attacks its own hair follicles.
+It makes them fall off.
+It is not uncommon to have multiple spots at the same time on the head.

-Researchers have not yet been able to determine what triggers alopecia areata, and there is currently no cure.
-However, it may be alleviated through PRP treatment.
-Most people carrying the disease has it embedded in their genetic code.
+Research has not yet been able to find out, what triggers alopecia areata, and there is currently no cure.
+However, it is possible benefit from PRP treatment.
+Most people who suffer from the disease, have it in their genetic code.

 Alopecia totalis - hair loss on the entire head

-The disease causes great psychological stress for many patients and the stress in itself is bad for the illness once triggered.
-Unfortunately, alopecia areata is incurable, but there are several methods that may be used to alleviate hair loss.
-The positive thing about alopecia areata is that the hair follicles often remain under the skin and can then be treated using PRP.
+Unfortunately, alopecia areata is incurable, but there are various methods that can be used to relieve hair loss.
+The good thing about alopecia areata is that hair follicles are often left under the skin and can then be treated with PRP.

-We treat alopecia areata patients with dermaroller and PRP treatment.
-The combination of dermaroller and PRP cause a mild trauma in the skin.
-When the trauma has been created, the auto immune disease focuses on healing the injury and releases its attack on the hair follicles.
-That, together with the positive effect of the growth factors in PRP, give the hair the chance to start growing again.
+We treat our alopecia area with Dermaroller and PRP treatment.
+The combination of Dermaroller and PRP creates a mild trauma to the skin.
+Once the trauma is created, the autoimmune disease focuses on the healing of the injury, and prevents the attack on the hair follicles.
+This, along with the positive effect of the growth factors in PRP, gives the hair a chance to start growing again.
 You can also use the Dermapen for similar results.